 While this depends to some extent on the software you intend to use, (Adobe After Effects requires 16GB) a minimum of 8GB of RAM is needed for most graphic design programmes.
 In short, more is better, because more means faster processing.

-The best laptop for graphics work come with 16GB RAM preloaded, with the option to upgrade to more in future if you need it.
+The best laptop for graphics work comes with 16GB RAM preloaded, with the option to upgrade to more in future if you need it.
 It’s important to note at this point that Windows laptops are easier to upgrade than Apple devices, so if you’re a diehard macOS fan, make sure you have enough RAM right from the start.

 VRAM / GPU / discrete graphics card